Prince William Hopes To Combat Poaching On Upcoming Africa Trip

 The duke also reiterated his passion for the African wildlife on Monday, during an imaginative art exhibition that has been installed all over London.

-Following his trip to Africa, the prince will also address the issue at the Conference on the Illegal Wildlife Trade, which will take place in the English capital in October.
+Following his trip to Africa, the prince will also address the issue at the Conference on the Illegal Wildlife Trade, which will take place in London in October.

-It has not been announced whether William’s wife, Catherine, Duchess of Cambridge, will accompany him on the trip later this month, although with three little ones at home that could prove tricky.
-The continent, and Kenya in particular, holds special memories for the couple, as William proposed to Catherine back in October 2010 at the foot of Mount Kenya, per Hello Magazine.
+It has not been announced whether William’s wife, Kate, the Duchess of Cambridge, will accompany him on the trip later this month, although with three little ones at home that could prove tricky.
+The continent, and Kenya in particular, holds special memories for the couple, as William proposed to Kate back in October, 2010, at the foot of Mount Kenya, per Hello Magazine.

-Catherine has been on maternity leave since late March, shortly before giving birth to the couple’s third child, Prince Louis, in April, and is set to return to royal duties sometime later in September.
+Kate Middleton has been on maternity leave since late March, shortly before giving birth to the couple’s third child, Prince Louis, in April, and is set to return to royal duties sometime later in September.